thingsapi/things.py/README.md

 ## Documentation

-The full documentation can be found here: https://thingsapi.github.io/things.py/things/api.html
+The full documentation for this library can be found here: https://thingsapi.github.io/things.py/things/api.html

-## Things URLs
+## Things URL Scheme

 You can make good use of the `uuid` to link to to-dos, areas, tags, and more from other apps.
-Read more [here](https://culturedcode.com/things/blog/2018/02/hey-things/).
+Also updates are possible.
+Read an introduction [here](https://culturedcode.com/things/blog/2018/02/hey-things/) and see the documentation [here](https://culturedcode.com/things/help/url-scheme/).

 ## Used By